isralduke/thatbook/10-samuel-2.md

 <a name="23:24">23:24</a> Included with the thirty were the following: Asahel the brother of Joab, Elhanan son of Dodo from Bethlehem, <a name="23:25">23:25</a> Shammah the Harodite, Elika the Harodite, <a name="23:26">23:26</a> Helez the Paltite, Ira son of Ikkesh from Tekoa, <a name="23:27">23:27</a> Abiezer the Anathothite, Mebunnai the Hushathite, <a name="23:28">23:28</a> Zalmon the Ahohite, Maharai the Netophathite, <a name="23:29">23:29</a> Heled son of Baanah the Netophathite, Ittai son of Ribai from Gibeah in Benjamin, <a name="23:30">23:30</a> Benaiah the Pirathonite, Hiddai from the wadis of Gaash, <a name="23:31">23:31</a> Abi-Albon the Arbathite, Azmaveth the Barhumite, <a name="23:32">23:32</a> Eliahba the Shaalbonite, the sons of Jashen, Jonathan <a name="23:33">23:33</a> son of Shammah the Hararite, Ahiam son of Sharar the Hararite, <a name="23:34">23:34</a> Eliphelet son of Ahasbai the Maacathite, Eliam son of Ahithophel the Gilonite, <a name="23:35">23:35</a> Hezrai the Carmelite, Paarai the Arbite, <a name="23:36">23:36</a> Igal son of Nathan from Zobah, Bani the Gadite, <a name="23:37">23:37</a> Zelek the Ammonite, Naharai the Beerothite (the armor-bearer of Joab son of Zeruiah), <a name="23:38">23:38</a> Ira the Ithrite, Gareb the Ithrite <a name="23:39">23:39</a> and Uriah the Hittite.
 Altogether there were thirty-seven.

+## Chapter 24

 ### David Displeases the Lord by Taking a Census

-## Chapter 24

-<a name="24:1">24:1</a> The Lord’s anger again raged against Israel, and he inad David against them, saying, “Go count Israel and Judah.” <a name="24:2">24:2</a> The king told Joab, the general of his army, “Go through all the tribes of Israel from Dan to Beer Sheba and muster the army, so I may know the size of the army.”
+<a name="24:1">24:1</a> The Lord’s anger again raged against Israel, and he incited David against them, saying, “Go count Israel and Judah.” <a name="24:2">24:2</a> The king told Joab, the general of his army, “Go through all the tribes of Israel from Dan to Beer Sheba and muster the army, so I may know the size of the army.”

 <a name="24:3">24:3</a> Joab replied to the king, “May the Lord your God make the army a hundred times larger right before the eyes of my lord the king!
 But why does my master the king want to do this?”